 During his career, Dejan held various world-wide executive management positions, setting up and expanding businesses in the emerging markets, improving financial performance and streamlining management and marketing processes and structures.

-Most recently, he co-founded the fast growing social language network – Verbalists, after he had formed a business group within PRODIREKT LLC, responsible for the further expansion of language education and teacher training in Europe.
+In 2009, he co-founded the fast growing social language network – Verbalists, after he had formed a business group within PRODIREKT LLC, responsible for the further expansion of language education and teacher training in Europe.

 In 2001, he formed PRODIREKT LLC, based in the US, to provide management recruiting and education services, mostly in Europe.
 In the same year, the office in Belgrade was opened to manage the company’s Southeast European operations.
 As its founder, Dejan is responsible for the vision and strategy of the PRODIREKT group.